ADVERTISEMENT

 Sometimes your DNA matches don’t quite match what you expected.
 Maybe you and your mom don’t have all the DNA matches you expected, or you can’t find a particular surname among your matches.

-In this month’s episode Your DNA Guide, Diahan Southard, is here to break down why this might be the case—and what to do if a relative isn’t actually related to you like you thought they were.
+In this month’s episode Your DNA Guide, Diahan Southard breaks down why this might be the case—and what to do if a relative isn’t actually related to you like you thought they were.

 Best Genealogy Websites: Ohio Memory (20:17)

-In the November 2020 issue of Family Tree Magazine, we crisscross the country to bring you the 75 Best State Genealogy Websites.
-From the great state of Ohio comes Ohio Memory, and their digital services manager, Jenni Salamon joins Lisa to explore the website.
+In the November/December 2020 issue of Family Tree Magazine, we crisscross the country to bring you the 75 Best State Genealogy Websites.
+From the great state of Ohio comes Ohio Memory, and their Digital Services Manager Jenni Salamon joins Lisa to explore the website.

 The free genealogical resources waiting for you at Ohio Memory include early state history, American Indian records, maps, drawings, journals, yearbooks and much more.